Adults

 Read the Bible Entirely in One Year

-If you are interested in reading through the Bible during the next 12 months, a reading plan is available for you to use.
 This plan provides for a systematic way to read through the entire Bible by reading a few chapters each day.
 The plan is undated so that you can begin on any day, of any month you choose.
 You may download and print this copy for your reference.
 Hard copies are also available at church.

 About the Plan